tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

-<mark fc=false>In fact a lot of people who work in the industry are pretty convinced that China fudges their numbers all the time. *Avengers Endgame* had been the biggest opening weekend of all time at a domestic box office, with 357 million dollars in the US, and Canada.
-A record most industry professionals were convinced wouldn’t be broken for years.</mark>
+<mark fc=false num=1>In fact a lot of people who work in the industry are pretty convinced that China fudges their numbers all the time</mark>. *Avengers Endgame* had been the biggest opening weekend of all time at a domestic box office, with 357 million dollars in the US, and Canada.
+A record most industry professionals were convinced wouldn’t be broken for years.

-<mark fc=false>But then, earlier this year, *Detective Chinatown 3* opened in China to a reported opening weekend of 400 million dollars.
-These numbers weren’t released by any studio or production company, of course, they were announced by CGTN, China’s Global Television Network.
+But then, earlier this year, *Detective Chinatown 3* opened in China to a reported opening weekend of 400 million dollars. <mark fc=false num=2>These numbers weren’t released by any studio or production company, of course, they were announced by CGTN, China’s Global Television Network.
 Basically their English Language propaganda channel.</mark>

-<mark fc=false>The news wasn’t even announced on local Chinese news, only the English Language variant.
-Making it pretty clear that it was a dick wagging move, allowing the Chinese film industry — and by proxy the Chinese government — to flex how well they were doing economically, while most of the rest of the world’s cinemas still stood empty because of COVID 19.
+<mark fc=false num=3>The news wasn’t even announced on local Chinese news, only the English Language variant.
+Making it pretty clear that it was a dick wagging move, allowing the Chinese film industry — and by proxy the Chinese government — to flex how well they were doing economically, while most of the rest of the world’s cinemas still stood empty because of COVID-19.
 And since there’s no way for Hollywood studios to confirm these numbers, they’re just forced to take the Chinese government at its word.</mark>

 </james>
 <comment>